 If your project produces environmental data, it must conform to NOAA’s Data Sharing Directive for Grants, Cooperative Agreements, and Contracts.
 For detailed guidance, you can view the current version of the policy, including a definition of environmental data (which can include socioeconomic and model data), download any updates and access additional implementation resources at the following permanent URL (Appendix B outlines requirements): https://nosc.noaa.gov/EDMC/documents/Data_Sharing_Directive_v3.0.pdf.

-To be funded, research must be consistent with the missions of California Sea Grant and OPC, to be consistent with this request for proposals, and be a solution-based research project pertaining to OAH.
+To be funded, research must be consistent with the missions of California Sea Grant and OPC, and consistent with this request for proposals.

 In addition, evaluation of proposals will be based on the following criteria: